SergeDmi/LimeSurf/README.md

 The program outputs ply files of the format NAME_RUN_TIME.ply, in which *NAME* is the name of the mesh provided in the config file (or the export name if given), *RUN* is the name of the run, and *T* is the time frame number.

 ## Misc

+### Compiling LimeSurf

+LimeSurf compiled succesfully with gcc, clang and icc (see [CMakeLists.txt](CMakeLists.txt)).
+Fastest executable was found to be with gcc.

 # Serge Dmitrieff -- http://biophysics.fr